ayabelarbi/KitchenOfTheWorld./README.md

 # KitchenOfTheWorld.
-# Restaurant : Object Oriented Programming Language (Java) project at Sorbonne University
+# Object Oriented Programming Language (Java) project at Sorbonne University

 <h1> The restaurant kitchen of the world 🥄🌐 </h1>